Pigmentation & fine lines

 How to use & tips

-- Apply 1-2 pumps to cleansed skin before oils and creams and after water-based toners or serums.
+- Apply 1-2 pumps to clean skin, after toners, essences and water-based serums, and before creams and oils.
 Can be used locally or for the whole face.
 Suitable for under-eye area.

 - Tip 1: The Renewing Serum works great as a primer for combination skin: it hydrates while controlling shine.